digitalTraceData/digitalTraceData.github.io/project.md

   -  Do supporters of Donald Trump spread more hate speech on social media in the month after the July 13th assassination attempt compared to the month before the attempt?
   -  What attitudes towards the actions of radical climate activists are visible on Reddit?
 - Take a quick look at the [PRIDE Questionnaire for approval Single Study](https://ferb.sites.uu.nl/wp-content/uploads/sites/432/2020/12/PRIDE-Questionnaire-for-approval-Single-Study.docx), which helps conduct the project in an ethically responsible manner and in accordance with legislation.
 You will only need to complete it for the second assignment, but it is a good idea to start thinking about the ethical implications of your project from the beginning.
 - Start collecting the data using the methods explained in the lectures/labs: either data donation/plug-ins (lab 2), or scraping/APIs (lab 3).
+In the unlikely case that you are using participants, you will need to create an informed consent form.
+For that, talk with your project supervisor (either Thijs or Laura).
 - Attend _Feedback session I_ (week 3) to discuss your progress.
 Prepare a few (<5) slides with your progress which indicates on what topics each group member worked (each slide should contain the contributors).
 Send your prepared slides to your project supervisor (either Thijs or Laura) **before** the meeting.
 Bring already some of the collected data.
 - Finish collecting the data and discuss the errors (representation and measurement) that you anticipate when answering the research question with the proposed data.
 - Attend _Feedback session II_ (week 4) to discuss your progress.
 Prepare a few slides with your progress and again send these to the teacher you have the feedback session with prior to this meeting.